 Around Menjangan Island are a mix of beaches, cliffs with bat caves and mangroves, and a beautifully carved white Ganesh temple just right by the turquoise water.
 That is why, while waiting to embark to Menjangan, you will see a lot of Balinese people in traditional costume arriving at the same time with offerings.

 Thanks to the early creation of the West Bali National Park (Taman Nasional Bali Barat), the coral reef offers a biodiversity I rarely saw in other scuba diving locations.
 More than 110 species of coral have been identified in Menjangan!
-If you add an underwater visibility that can reach 50m, it must be on the bucket list of any scuba diver visiting Bali and this is why I put on my list of the best diving in Asia-Pacific.
+If you add underwater visibility that can reach 50m, it must be on the bucket list of any scuba diver visiting Bali and this is why I put on my list of the best diving in Asia-Pacific.

-Menjangan Island: A tiny island with many dive sites for everyone
+Menjangan Island: many dive sites for all levels of scuba divers